victorybiz/vue-simple-acl/README.md

   permissions: ['admin', 'owner', 'moderator', 'create-post', 'edit-post', 'delete-post'] }

-// USER EXAMPLE 2: User object from a {FUNCTION} or computed property like from Vuex Store
+// USER EXAMPLE 2: User object from a {FUNCTION} or computed property like from Pinia/Vuex Store
-// Suitable if you already has an existing logics authenticating and saving user data to Vuex Store const user2 = computed(() => store.state.auth.user);
+// Suitable if you already has an existing logics authenticating and saving user data to Pinia/Vuex Store const user2 = computed(() => store.state.auth.user);

 // USER EXAMPLE 3; User object from an Asynchronous {FUNCTION} / {PROMISE}: